zainabx78/tech501-week2/Notes/VMSS.md

 - Enter public IP of the VMSS into the browser- should show app page.
   - Might take a few mins.
 - **When you restart vm** (stop and start vm), need to reimage atleast 1 vm for the app to work.
+  - This is because the image user data for the vm only runs the first time and the app won't start up everytime after that.
+  - Reimaging means the userdata runs again from scratch and the vm is replaced.

 Health status is only healthy or unhealthy if the vm is running.
 Blank if not running.